Redox1223/component101/PHSensor/README.md

 # C0042-pH Sensor

-## Introduction

-- A pH sensor is an essential instrument used to measure the quality of water, which is crucial for various applications. pH sensors can measure the acidity and alkalinity of water and other solutions, making them useful in monitoring water quality.
-- In this article, we will discuss the working principle, types, and specifications of pH sensors.
+A pH sensor is an essential instrument used to measure the quality of water, which is crucial for various applications. pH sensors can measure the acidity and alkalinity of water and other solutions, making them useful in monitoring water quality.
+In this article, we will discuss the working principle, types, and specifications of pH sensors.

 ## Image